3M under fire in Belgium over company's handling of contamination

 But this time the 3M plant is in Belgium, where an escalating dispute over the company's handling of soil and water contamination underscores the global dimensions of the PFAS crisis — and threatens to land 3M in court yet again.

-The 3M plant is located in Zwijndrecht, near the port city of Antwerp.
-It's one of at least four facilities where 3M has manufactured or worked with PFAS, including Cottage Grove, Decatur, Ala. and Cordova, Ill.
+The 3M plant is in Zwijndrecht, near the port city of Antwerp.
+It's one of five PFAS manufacturing sites 3M has around the world: Cottage Grove, Decatur, Ala., Cordova, Ill., Zwijndrecht and Gendorf, Germany.
+3M said it manufactured PFOS, one of the original PFAS, in Zwijndrecht from 1976-2002.

 "The ministry wants action," said Esther Berezofsky, a partner with the U.S. law firm Motley Rice who was hired by the Flemish government.
 "They [3M] have consistently downplayed both the environmental impact as well as the health risks associated with these chemicals."

-The contamination involves both legacy PFOS, one of the original man-made PFAS that 3M stopped making in 2002, and failure to disclose releases of newer generation substances in the family, Berezofsky said.
-The chemicals were in the industrial wastewater that 3M discharged into the nearby Scheldt River, and likely also migrated in other ways.
+The contamination involves both the old PFOS and failure to disclose releases of newer-generation substances in the family, Berezofsky said.
+The chemicals were in the industrial wastewater that 3M discharged into the nearby Scheldt River, and likely migrated in other ways.

 The newer generation PFAS at issue are FBSA, MeFBSA and MeFBSAA.
 They are a handful among thousands of fluorinated chemicals in the PFAS family, a chemistry that 3M pioneered and continues to use that is characterized by a superstrong carbon-fluorine bond.